-The internal factor of low diversification is a weakness that increases the company’s exposure to market-based risks.
-For example, because Verizon Wireless represents one of the biggest revenue streams of the business, risk exposure to the wireless telecommunications market is high.
-Another weakness is the high cost of the company’s infrastructure.
-Even though it supports the strength of high quality in services, the infrastructure entails higher costs for development and maintenance.
+The internal factor of low diversification is a weakness that increases Verizon’s exposure to market-based risks.
+For example, because wireless services represent one of the biggest revenue streams of the business, risk exposure to the wireless telecommunications market is high.
+Another weakness relevant to this SWOT analysis is the high cost of the company’s infrastructure.
+Even though it supports Verizon’s strength of high quality in services, the infrastructure entails higher costs for development and maintenance.
 In relation, such high cost makes it difficult for the company to compete based on price.
-In the case of Verizon Wireless, the company cannot readily offer low prices to compete against the prices of competitors like Sprint.
+Verizon cannot readily offer low prices to compete against the prices of competitors, like AT&T and T-Mobile.
 In this regard, the company’s strategy for high quality also creates considerable weaknesses.
-Based on this component of the SWOT analysis, it is beneficial for Verizon Communications, Inc. to prioritize addressing the weakness of low diversification.
+Based on this component of the SWOT analysis, it is beneficial for Verizon Communications to prioritize addressing the weakness of low diversification.

 This component of the SWOT analysis specifies the most significant opportunities for Verizon’s business.
-Opportunities are external strategic factors that can support growth and business improvement in the telecommunications industry and in other industries.
+Opportunities are external strategic factors that can support growth and business improvement in the telecommunications industry.
 In this case, Verizon’s managers must develop strategies to exploit the following opportunities in the external environment:

 - Global growth and expansion

 - Stronger network externalities